 The motor size of KitchenAid stand mixers currently ranges from 250 watts to a whopping 575 watts.

 Watts is the measurement we use to quantify electrical power output, which is one factor that determines how strong your machine motor will be.
-Smaller motors will struggle with large quantities or thick batter, as they are unable to generate the force required to undertake such activities.
+Smaller motors that produce less torque will struggle with large quantities or thick batter, as they are unable to generate the force required to undertake such activities.

-KitchenAid mixers, regardless of their model, share many features and functions including the standard attachments and speed modes.
+KitchenAid mixers, regardless of their model, share many features and functions including the standard 10 speed settings.
 The motor power and mixing bowl capacities are what fundamentally set stand mixers series apart from one another.

 Does stand mixer power matter?

 I am sure many of us don’t pay that much attention to our stand mixer motor or its respective power output.
 If you are anything like me, you probably just choose a popular model based on the positive reviews of fellow bakers!

 If you want to choose a stand mixer that’s right for you though, you will first need to give some thought as to what you will use your mixer for, and how often you will be using it.

 A stand mixer with a powerful motor does a better job of handling your mixing and blending needs.
 If you want your machine to handle a bigger load of ingredients, it needs to have a stronger and more efficient motor.
 And remember, the more powerful your stand motor is, the more efficient it will be at prepping your dough or batter.
 The speed will stay the same, but the torque (or force) it exerts on your dough and batter will be greater.
 The same concept applies if you want to use specific attachments that enable your KitchenAid stand mixers to grind meat or mill flour.